 This guide shows you how to create a Windows Vista powered web server using IIS7, MySQL, and PHP (WIMP).
 I know, I know, a WIMP server doesn’t sound too appealing.
 Trust me, this server is far from a wimp and will blow your socks off if you provide the right hardware.

-WordPress, PHPbb, and other popular PHP and MySQL powered web sites.
+Note: This is a generic WIMP server that’s capable of running WordPress, PHPbb, and other popular PHP and MySQL powered web sites.
 You might have to change a few things to get your WIMP server running just right depending on your usage.

 The Limitations